 Although Paris has always been known for its cafe culture, the coffee served at most cafes has never been much to write home about.
 In the past few years, however, actual coffee culture in Paris has finally started to develop.
 Now, you can find many great specialty coffee shops around the city serving up proper Barista-made caffeinated drinks.
 Here are my picks for the best coffee shops in Paris:

 - Residence Kann

 - Blackbird Coffee

 Save money on an overpriced breakfast at your hotel or a cafe and instead DIY your own fabulous French breakfast spread!
 Simply head to your local boulangerie and/ or grocery store and grab some ingredients.
 Here are some ideas on what to pick-up:

 - Freshly-squeeze orange juice

 - Fresh fruit

 If you want to try some of France’s best speciality products, take a browse at an artesian supermarket such as Causses in Pigalle.
 Here, you’ll find a curated selection of delightful local products including condiments, cheese, cured meat, butter, organic wines, fresh produce and more.
 The prices are inevitably a little more expensive than your average supermarket, but it’s a great place to shop for a few fun treats.

 Paris is quite literally foodie heaven!
-Here are a selection of my favourite foodie spots to put on your Paris bucketlist:
+Here is a selection of my favourite foodie spots to put on your Paris bucket list: